Stomach ailments aren't fun for anyone, and arguably worse for animals, since they can't tell us what's wrong.

 3. What Does Flagyl Treat?

 6. Dog Metronidazole Vs. Human Metronidazole

 7. Metronidazole For Dogs Side Effects

 9. Types Of Metronidazole For Dogs

-Metronidazole is an agent that is made to be antiprotozoal and antibacterial.
-Consequently, it helps in fighting back against the fungi, bacteria and other microorganisms that can result in a stomach bug.
-This medication is often known as Flagyl, for those who may know it by that name.
+Metronidazole is an antibiotic that is made to be antiprotozoal and antibacterial.
+Consequently, Metronidazole works by fighting back against the fungi, bacteria, and other microorganisms that can result in a stomach bug.
+This medication is often known as Flagyl.

-This medication has an effect on the DNA of the microorganism that has invaded your pet, stopping it in its tracks and allowing their body to do away with anaerobic bacterial and protozoal infections.
+This antibiotic has an effect on the DNA of the microorganism that has invaded your dog, stopping it in its tracks and allowing its body to do away with anaerobic bacterial and protozoal infections.

-Because of these effects, it's able to work well against issues like:
+Because of these effects, it's able to treat issues like: